sohaib-kashif-97/sohaib-kashif-97/README.md

 ---

-### 📝 Research Paper in Progress - Flocking Boids:

-I'm working on a research paper exploring the Flocking Boids model, a computational simulation of collective behavior inspired by the movement of birds and other animals.
-The paper focuses on the following:

-**Objective:** Investigate the principles of flocking behavior using Craig Reynolds' Boids algorithm, which simulates coordinated motion through simple rules: separation, alignment, and cohesion.

----

 ### 📝 New Article in Progress - How to get started with ROS2 and Gazebo Simulation:

 I'm creating a new article on my recent experience with 3D Simulations in ROS2 and Gazebo.
 I will divide the content into two halves (So stay tuned for Part 2!) for ease of understanding.